doga/jsonapi_for_rails/README.md

 ```

 ## Implementation status
+This software is not production-ready yet, but the intention is to release a 1.0 version around mid-2016.
+The internal architecture is sound.
+What remains is adding missing features and weeding out bugs.
+Test coverage is currently being bulked up using *Rails 5 beta 2* but the plugin should be compatible with *Rails 4+*.

+Feature support roundup:

 * [Inclusion of related resources](http://jsonapi.org/format/1.0/#fetching-includes) is currently only implemented for requests that return a single resource, and relationship paths are not supported.
 * [Sparse fieldsets](http://jsonapi.org/format/1.0/#fetching-sparse-fieldsets) is currently only implemented for requests that return a single resource.
 * [Sorting](http://jsonapi.org/format/1.0/#fetching-sorting) is currently not implemented.
 * [Pagination](http://jsonapi.org/format/1.0/#fetching-pagination) is currently not implemented.
 * [Deleting resources](http://jsonapi.org/format/1.0/#crud-deleting) is currently not implemented.
-* Test coverage is sparse.

 ## Contributing
+Feel free to share your experience using this software.
 If you find a bug in this project, have trouble following the documentation or have a question about the project – create an [issue](https://github.com/doga/jsonapi_for_rails/issues).

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).